NFL's Ravens cut Ray Rice after new domestic violence video

 Rice signed a five-year, $35 million contract with the Ravens in 2012 and helped Baltimore win the Super Bowl at the end of that season.

-Reporting by Steve Ginsburg in Washington; Editing by Eric Beech, Peter Cooney and Lisa Shumaker
+Reporting by Steve Ginsburg in Washington; Additional reporting by Curtis Skinner in San Francisco; Editing by Eric Beech, Peter Cooney, Lisa Shumaker and Ken Wills